Restábal and the Lecrín Valley

 Following the motorway from Granada to the Mediterranean coast, you come to the Lecrín Valley, leaving Sierra Nevada, its National Park and the Alpujarra to the East.
 38 km from Granada and about 15 minutes from the A44, lies Restábal in the municipality of El Valle, which also includes the neighbouring villages of Melegís and Saleres.

 The Valley’s situation on the southern side of Sierra Nevada, is open to the sea along the gorge of the River Guadalfeo.
 This together with the altitude, allows the cultivation of avocados, oranges, lemons, walnuts, almonds, olives etc. A micro climate that softens the winters and summers of Granada.

 Twenty five minutes south of the Lecrín Valley is the Mediterranean Sea.
-A downhill journey from Sierra Nevada’s ski slopes to the beaches of Motríl and Salobreña of about 70 minutes.
+A downhill journey, of about 70 minutes, from Sierra Nevada’s ski slopes to the beaches of Motríl and Salobreña on the Costa Tropical.